JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 A lightweight data-interchange format that is easy for humans to read and write.

 **JWT (JSON Web Token)**
-A compact, URL-safe means of representing claims to be transferred between two parties, used for authentication in RotorDream.
+A compact, URL-safe means of representing claims to be transferred between two parties, used for authentication in C Pro.

 **JPEG (Joint Photographic Experts Group)**
 A lossy compression method for digital images, commonly used for snapshot images.